 • A candidate who failed to file the necessary financial statement or exceeded the prescribed spending limit in the last municipal election or by-election

 • The employee must be on a leave of absence before filing their nomination paper.
-Documentation proving the leave of absence is required.
+Documentation proving leave of absence is required.

-Types of School Boards
+Types of school boards

-If you wish to run for school board trustee, you must live in the jurisdiction.
-For the Toronto District School Board and the Toronto Catholic District School Board the area of jurisdiction is the City of Toronto boundaries.
+• For the Toronto District School Board (TDSB) and the Toronto Catholic District School Board (TCDSB), the area of jurisdiction is Toronto.

 One piece of ID showing name, qualifying Toronto address and signature: